Flavsditz/real-time-flutter/polling_server/README.md

 # Polling Server

-This is the polling server example that go together with the Flutter article present in [Softwerker XX]().
+This is the polling server example that go together with the Flutter article present in [Softwerker 14]().

 ## Usage